-In a recent interview with photographer, Nichole Taylor, I describe how each week we choose a different colour palette for our gift wraps and vases offered in our online store.
-You can read more about this in Nicholes vendor feature here.
-In this post I go into more detail about the inspiration behind this weeks floral selection and what goes into creating our gift wrap and vase designs.
+In a recent interview with photographer Nichole Taylor, I describe how we choose a different colour palette for our gift wraps and vases offered in our online store each week.
+You can read more about this in the Nicholes vendor feature here.
+In this post, I go into more detail about the inspiration behind this week's floral selection and what goes into creating our gift wrap and vase designs.

 This means that our floral selection is constantly changing with the seasons.
-We don’t offer any fixed menu of arrangements and our only brief is that we choose a selection we would love to have in our own home.
+We don’t offer any fixed menu of arrangements and our only brief is to choose a selection we would love to have in our own home.

-In season now are lush green pineapple lilies and sedum, which reminds us of fresh broccoli, later in the season this will change pink and then red and inspire a more muted colour palette.
-One of our studio favourites is the lotus pod, these are paired with zesty yellow dancing lady orchids, hot pink, Victorian grown ‘popstar’ roses, as well as gladioli, sweet williams and lisianthus with their fresh green tips.
+In season now are lush green pineapple lilies and sedum, which reminds us of fresh broccoli.
+Later in the season, this will change to pink and then red and inspire a more muted colour palette.
+One of our studio favourites is the lotus pod.
+These are paired with zesty yellow dancing lady orchids, hot pink, Victorian-grown ‘popstar’ roses, gladioli, sweet williams and lisianthus with their fresh green tips.

-Our boxing day treat this year was a Kakadu Air, scenic flight over the waterfalls and billabongs of Kakadu national park.
+Our boxing day treats this year was a Kakadu Air scenic flight over the waterfalls and billabongs of Kakadu national park.
 Landing in Jabiru and taking the Yellow Waters Cruise over the billabong.
-We ate the seeds of the fresh lotus pods, which taste like a cross between almonds and fresh peas.
-The stalks of the lotus flower are also edible, think of crunchy celery sticks.
-The cross section of the stalks has an interesting hollow pattern and the locals have long since used these as snorkels.
-We love how the stems have natural twists and bends in them, they truly have an other worldly appearance.
+We ate the seeds of the fresh lotus pods, which tasted like a cross between almonds and fresh peas.
+The stalks of the lotus flower are also edible.
+Think of crunchy celery sticks.
+The cross-section of the stalks has an interesting hollow pattern; the locals have long since used these as snorkels.
+We love how the stems have natural twists and bend in them.
+They genuinely have an otherworldly appearance.